 Failing to prepare is preparing to fail.
 This saying is most true in the case when painting walls and decorating.
 Not preparing your surface adequately can mean peeling paint, uneven finish, cracks, or holes showing through, wasted paint, or a very patchy wall.
-Prepping a wall includes filling, sanding, cleaning, taping, and priming – in that order.
+Prepping a wall includes knowing how to clean walls, and then filling, sanding, cleaning, taping, and priming – in that order.
 Each step is vital to ensure you get a long-lasting, smooth, professional finish.

 Step 1 – Filling

 If you’ve got any holes, dents, or cracks in your wall or around the edges, your first point of call is to fill them.
 To do this, you’ll need some hole and crack filler, or caulk (opens in new tab)/silicone.

 Any gaps where there’s woodwork, for example, between the baseboards and wall, you’ll need something a bit longer-lasting like expanding foam and wood filler (opens in new tab), rather than something flexible like caulk that can crack.
 If you’re in a new build and have settlement cracks along the plasterboard seams, standard filler will do the job.
 For loose or lifting seals around windows, you’ll need to remove the existing peeling mastic with a Stanley knife and reapply it with a sealant gun and window sealant.
 For slight gaps between architrave or molding, caulk’s the one to go for.